MoCsabi/WRO2025-FE-StormsNGR/src/README.md

 For the Led&Key panel we used a preexisting Python library that enabled us to set the display and the individual LEDs or check is a button is pressed.
 Using the buzzer was also really simple, we just had to set the `+` pin to **HIGH** to start the sound and to **LOW** to stop it.
 For the IMU we opted to use `UART-RVC` communication protocol, where RVC stands for Robot Vacuum Cleaner, since its most commonly used to help navigate robot vacuum cleaners.
 We choose this mode because this was the simplest one to implement, the sensor just sends the positional data 100 times a second.
 For the encoders we registered the **A** and **B** pins as interrupt pins, and counted how many times they go from **HIGH** to **LOW** or vice-versa, per second, and this would tell us the speed of the robot.
 Steering with the servo is achieved by sending a `PWM` signal to the servo with the correct **dutycycle**.
 The same is true for the DC motor through the motor controller.
 More information about the mentioned libraries and how to install them can be found in the [software setup guide](#software-setup-guide).

 For the camera we used the native `picamera` library with the Python opencv library, `cv2` for accessing the camera feed and performing image analysis.

 ## The framework - basics

 The Raspberry Pi and the ESP microcontroller work together, the ESP mostly completing commands sent by the Pi.
 The code on the ESP is running constantly, and is made up of two core components: a Main Loop and a Timer Interrupt that uses the hardware clock on the ESP microcontroller to run exactly 100 times a second.
 The Main Loop is responsible for reading sensors, such as the IMU sensor and doing simple calculations such as automatic IMU angle counting which entails detecting when the IMU angle would loop over from 360° to 0° and adding 360° to the count.
 It is also sending data packets to the Raspberry Pi and receiving and executing commands.
 <br>The Timer interrupt handles speed regulation and steering, both using `PID` regulation, taking into account the current `vMode` and `sMode`.
 These modes define the steering and driving of the robot, both of which is controlled on the lowest level by the ESP.
 The Raspberry Pi only needs to send the relevant parameters over then set the `sMode` and `vMode`, and the rest is handled by the ESP.
 For example to drive straight the Pi needs to send over the target speed, target angle then set `vMode` to `VMODE_FORWARD`, `sMode` to `SMODE_GYRO`, so the speed and direction keeping is handled by the ESP.

 To ensure accurate arcing (handled on the ESP) we had to compensate for the speed of the servo.
-Since our servo takes a considerate amount of time to turn from the outermost position to the centre (~0.2 seconds) waiting until the target angle is reached and then turning straight is not correct, as during this ~0.2 second the robot continues turning, missing the target angle.
+Since our servo takes a considerate amount of time to turn from the outermost position to the center (~0.2 seconds) waiting until the target angle is reached and then turning straight is not correct, as during this ~0.2 second the robot continues turning, missing the target angle.
 To combat this we introduced a `predictedYaw` variable which linearly interpolates based on the past gyro measurements 0.2 seconds into the future, which we use to stop when it reaches the target angle.
-This, of course, is far from a perfectly simulated calculation but we were able to fine-tune the parameters for our use case with great results.
+This, of course, is far from a perfectly simulated calculation, but we were able to fine-tune the parameters for our use case with great results.

 On the Pi side there are 3 important processes.
 There is the main thread running the challenge code.
 This thread is usually blocked waiting for condition, such as going *x* centimeters, or until the robot is *x* centimeters from the wall.
 This thread can also send commands to the ESP.

 There is also a Communications process.
 This process is responsible for receiving data from the ESP and the LiDAR and process said data, storing it in easy to access variables and arrays.
 It is also responsible for sending heartbeat signals and handling Pi-side acceleration.
 Since multiple threads may communicate with the ESP we used a [Lock system](https://en.wikipedia.org/wiki/Lock_(computer_science)) which ensured that the two threads don't try to send commands to the ESP at the same time and end up mixing the byte order.
 This process also receives and processes data from the LiDAR sensor.
 It is really important that this thread doesn't get blocked since then we would't have up-to-date data, and the two devices might even fall out of sync.
 This is why we created the third process, the log thread.

 This thread is responsible for writing all log data into files about 10 times a second so that later we can "rewatch" the robot run using the RpiCode tool, this is further explained in the [RpiCode documentation](/other/RpiCode/README.md).
 This includes log messages, current angle of the robot but also the current view of the LiDAR 10 times a second.
 The logs also contain every "LiDAR operation" conducted in that 1/15 second, such as checking the distance in an angle using `readLidar` or using `findNearestPoint`.
 We found that this many file operations can sometimes cause delay, however this thread intentionally doesn't do anything critical, in the worst case we will receive log messages a little later.

-Finally, we run image analysis on a seperate **core**, so this way the resource intensive processing doesn't interfere with the regular operation of the robot and more time-sensitive operations.
+Finally, we run image analysis on a seperate processor core (not thread as that can be blocked by incorrect task scheduling), so this way the resource intensive processing doesn't interfere with the regular operation of the robot and more time-sensitive operations.

 ## Framework - functions

 We knew we wanted a really simple yet reliable framework as we found during our previous competitions in robomission that a good framework is extremely important.
 It can both make writing challenge code easier and trivialize implementing small rule changes each year.

 The framework is made up of movement, sensing and high-level functions.

 ### Movement-related functions:

-For movement we have an absolute-angle-system, which means that instead of turning 90° degree we turn **to** 90°, which will always be **right**.
+For movement we have an absolute-angle-system, which means that instead of turning 90° degree we turn *to* the 90° position, which will always be *right*.

 `go(speed, direction)`<br>
 The most important movement function, it starts the motors, tells the ESP the target speed and direction (absolute).
 After sending the commands the function returns.
 It's non-blocking and takes negligible time to run.